 The Lorax has been the most inspirational book of the Seuss collection so far.
 When the kids were toddlers, the abbreviated Dr. Seuss board books were perfect for the kids.
 Now that they're getting a little older, they're totally ready for the full hard cover versions.

 Today's activities include a Lorax finger puppet modeled off our popular Itsy Bitsy Spider puppet, a Truffula Tree Sticky Window and a super fun, super easy Lorax mustache, which we modeled off our Mooseltoe Mustache.

 All three crafts were big hits with both kids.
 My daughter loves pretend play so she loved the finger puppet, and my son loves anything contact paper, so the Truffula trees were his fave.
 I'm a sucker for those mustaches, so I'll take that one when the kids aren't looking!

 I could see all of these being a lot of fun in a Dr. Seuss birthday party or on Lorax day at school!

 You can see him right up at the top of the post.
 Cute, right?!
 And so easy too!
 I happened to have some craft foam pumpkin shapes left from Halloween, but orange craft foam sheets are fine.

 Cut your Lorax body out of the craft foam.
 He's described as a peanut shape so that was what I went for.
 Using the pumpkins I trimmed them like this:

 My pumpkin made my Lorax about 6 inches tall.
 I'd make it about 4-5 inches tall next time.

-All that is left is to cut out finger holes about 3/4 inches from the bottom and glue on the orange pom pom nose and the two googlie eyes!
+All that is left is to cut out finger holes about 3/4 inches from the bottom, and then glue on the orange pom pom nose and the two googly eyes!
 Ta-da!
 Lorax finger puppet!